caijun/blog.tonytsai.name/_posts/2015-04-20-Stratified-Importance-Sampling.md

 categories:
 - R
 tags:
-- statistical computing
+- Statistical Computing
-- variance reduction
+- Variance Reduction
-- stratified importance sampling
+- Stratified Importance Sampling
 ---

 The following `R` codes implement the **Example 5.13** in [Statistical Computing with R](http://www.amazon.com/Statistical-Computing-Chapman-Hall-Series/dp/1584885459), and compare the estimate $\hat{\theta}$ and $\hat{\sigma}$ from stratified importance sampling to the results from importance sampling.
 The example illustrates that stratification can reduce the varinace of importance sampling estimator.